 Weekly planner as part of a larger planning system

 This planning system fills the roles of both my daily and weekly planners.
 Planning this way is my perfect happy medium between being able to focus on what is happening Today, while not becoming so hyper-focused that I lose track of the week and suddenly wake on on Sunday wondering where the week ran off to.
 The weekly agenda is my home base for the week.
-It contains all the guidance I need to have a productive week, without having too many distractions.
+It contains all the guidance I need to have a productive week, without containing too many distractions.

 The best planning systems have many levels and layers to them.
-The Daily + Weekly planning can stand on its own, it is most effective when combined with a monthly planner as well.
+The Daily + Weekly planning can stand on its own, however it is most effective when combined with a monthly planner as well.
 An optimal monthly planning system tracks your events, projects, recurring tasks, and reminders.
 Stay tuned for my next Notion-themed post to learn more about how I monthly plan to keep things moving.

 Planning on Autopilot